 This course focuses on the inspection, troubleshooting, and repair of reciprocating engine systems.
 Emphasis is on inspection, troubleshooting, and repairs of ignition systems, fuel and induction systems, lubrication systems, and cooling and exhaust systems.
 Upon completion, students should be able to inspect, service, troubleshoot, and repair ignition, lubrication, fuel, induction, and cooling and exhaust systems.
 This is a CORE course.
-Alabama Community College System Transfer Code C accordance with appropriate FAA and manufacturers' regulations and practices.
-Emphasis is placed on the theory of operation of these systems, analysis of system performance and faults, interpretations of instrument indications, and the performance of powerplant conformity and airworthiness inspections.
-Upon completion, students should be able to read and interpret instrument readings, analyze faults in instruments and electrical and ignition systems, and perform conformity and airworthiness of reciprocating engines.
+Alabama Community College System Transfer Code C of operation of these systems, analysis of system performance and faults, interpretations of instrument indications, and the performance of powerplant conformity and airworthiness inspections.
+Upon completion, students should be able to read and interpret instrument readings, analyze faults in instruments and electrical and ignition systems, and perform conformity and airworthiness inspections of reciprocating engines.
 This is a CORE course.
 Alabama Community College System Transfer Code C